 With its main campus located in Fayetteville, the University of Arkansas chose to build another school in Pine Bluff because of its sizable Black population and its reputation as south-central Arkansas’ economic center.

-Setbacks were abundant, but fortunately, the university persevered through these circumstances to become the powerhouse institution it is today.
+Setbacks were abundant, but fortunately, the university persevered to become the powerhouse institution it is today.